M2000Interpreter/Environment/readme.txt

 M2000 Interpreter and Environment

-Version 13 revision 17 active-X
+Version 13 revision 18 active-X
-1. Now an unknown function using as # function for tuple raise error. a=(1,2,3,4)
-Print a#eof(12)  ' raise error, not calling eof() (which exist but not as #eof().

-2. Greek Labels for the three different views of Control Form.
-(Captions for buttons was ok, but the title of main textbox on control form was only English)
+1. ENGLISH now as LATIN change keyboard and messages from Greek to English.
+2. Also a tweak for Settings for Language and another for Test form.

 George Karras, Kallithea Attikis, Greece. fotodigitallab@gmail.com